ashvayka/thingsboard_pe_converters/README.md

 ```

 #### decoder.json
+Decodes messages from the device and contains the decoding logic.

 After saved converter in "ThingsBoard Pe" execute operation **"Export converter"** and result (file) change the filename to "decoder" with the extension "json".

 > *Example*: